Celebrated Australian baritone who will work with the scholars in the September block, 2017.

 Teacher Training at Armidale Teachers’ College (now part of the University of New England

-Radio presenter and interviewer for ABC Classic FM who will conduct media training during the March Block of 2017.
+Radio presenter and interviewer for ABC Classic FM who will conducted media training during the March block, 2017.

 Mairi’s career as a broadcaster for 3 decades with the ABC and BBC, has taken her from the Sydney Opera House to New York’s Avery Fisher Hall and the Royal Albert Hall, London.